Villainess Level 99: Other characters

 The King's wife and Edwin's mother.
-Like her husband, she is more respectful to Yumiella.
-Yumiella attends tea parties held by the queen, whom bribes her with yummy sweets.
+She respects Yumiella's strength.

 Media

 Light novel

 Written by Satori Tanabata, the series began serialization as a web novel on the user-generated novel publishing website Shōsetsuka ni Narō on June 15, 2018.
 It was later acquired by Fujimi Shobo, which began publishing it as a light novel with illustrations by Tea under their Kadokawa Books imprint on May 10, 2019.
 It has been collected in six volumes as of January 2024.
 The series is licensed in English by J-Novel Club.